• Latest

 One of the most important things families can do to help their children thrive on creating a supportive network of other parents facing the challenges of raising a child with special needs.

-This can be accomplished by joining parent clubs or organizations that focus on support, attending meetups and networking events, and sharing your experiences and advice.
+This can be accomplished by joining parent clubs or organizations focusing on support, attending meetups and networking events, and sharing your experiences and advice.

 Another way to connect with other parents is through online forums, where you can share information, ask questions, and get advice from others who have experience dealing with similar issues.